Building community resilience through climate-smart agriculture

 Market Linkage for Better Prices

-This initiative goes beyond traditional farming support.
-It builds long-term resilience by equipping vulnerable households with the tools, knowledge, and market access they need to thrive.
+This initiative goes beyond traditional farming support—it builds long-term resilience by equipping vulnerable households with the tools, knowledge, and market access they need to thrive.

-Crucially, the project strengthened eight agricultural co-operatives.
-These co-operatives help farmers access markets, negotiate better prices, reduce input costs, and operate more effectively as businesses.
+Crucially, the project strengthened eight agricultural cooperatives.
+These cooperatives help farmers access markets, negotiate better prices, reduce input costs, and operate more effectively as businesses.

 "When our farmers grow vegetables, we assist them in finding partners to purchase their yield.
 We have both local and external buyers.
-Additionally, we organise farming field days and marketing events to display and promote all of our types of local produce, with support from our government's provincial officers," said Kroeurn, deputy leader of Khnhe Chouk Chey Agriculture Cooperative.
+Additionally, we organise farming field days and marketing events to display and promote all types of local produce, with support from our government's provincial officers," said Kroeurn, deputy leader of Khnhe Chouk Chey Agriculture Cooperative.

-The IFNSR project proves that with the right support, vulnerable communities can overcome systemic challenges and build stronger, healthier, and more resilient futures.
+The IFNSR project demonstrates that with the right support, vulnerable communities can overcome systemic challenges and build stronger, healthier, and more resilient futures.
 From food security to education, from traditional farming to smart agricultural practices, Cambodian farmers are reclaiming their futures, with a little help from partners who believe in their potential.